sam452/shoesToday-/README.md

 Features
 --------------
 Given a zip code, the app will return an image of appropriate shoes to wear based on parsing NOAA weather data for the day it is given.
-If you choose, you can indicate you want it to remember your zip code.

 Limitations
 ---------------
-Limitations of shoes.
+Limitations of shoes.rb.

 How to use it
 ---------------
 Enter in your zip code and then hit enter.
-If you want it to remember your zip code, click the "Remember me" button.

 Dependencies
 ----------------